gillacane0/spam-classification-transformer/README.md

 Preprocessing: tokenize and vectorize SMS messages using TF-IDF.

-Model: Logistic Regression classifier trained on the vectorized features.
+Model: Random forest classifier, tuned with random-search-cv, trained on the vectorized features.

 Goal: provide a simple, interpretable baseline.